silentorb/marloth-story/books/fairytale/part3.md

 allowed into the Asylum, but he must have had some sort of authority, for my employers told me to take him to your cell and let him talk to you.
-I did as I was instructed, and when we arrived in this same room, you were in that same corner, except then you were moaning and screaming.
+I did as I was instructed, and when we arrived in this same room, you were in that same corner, moaning.
 When the man saw you, he looked sad, and yet there still remained a glow to his countenance.
 Then, he reached into his coat and pulled out a large, weathered book, and gave it to you.